What Happens During the Loss Plateau? Understanding Abrupt Learning in Transformers: A Further Look at Repetition Bias

-On the other hand, we study what happens when the ground-truth data have a lot of repetitions.
+We study what happens when training our model on data that has a lot of repetitions.
 We consider a simple task \repeattask{1} of the form $x_1, x_2, \ldots, x_n, \sep, y_1, y_2, \ldots, y_n$, where $y_i = x_1 \,\,\forall i$.
 Unlike other tasks, the loss curve for \repeattask{1} does not have any noticeable plateau, though the accuracy still shows a small plateau period (\Cref{fig:repeat1}).
 This observation indicates that such repetitive sequences are easier from an optimization perspective and hence likely ``preferred'' during the early stage of training.
-In fact, just one gradient step is sufficient to bring the average representation cosine similarity to $\approx 0.5.$ We show similar results for other task variants \repeattask{2}, \repeattask{4} in \Cref{app:repeat}.
+In fact, just one gradient step is sufficient to bring the average representation cosine similarity to $\approx 0.5.$ We show similar results for other task variants (\repeattask{2}, \repeattask{4}) in \Cref{app:repeat}.

 To further understand the early training phase model output, we define another metric $\alpha_1$ that measures to what extent the model simply outputs the same token for all output positions: $\alpha_1 = \frac{1}{n}\sum_{i=1}^n \one[y_i = y_1]$.
 Note that this is distinct from accuracy, in that the model might output the wrong $y_1,$ however repeats $y_1$ at $y_2, \ldots, y_n.$ We find that $\alpha_1$ rapidly increases to near perfect values $(> 0.9)$ in the early phase of training, showing that the model tends to repeat the first token identically at most positions, even though the output token itself might be incorrect. \textit{Hence, repetitive sequences appear to be inherently easier for the Transformer to learn, and this is likely the reason for repetition bias in the early phase of training.}